bconf-lang/bconf/SPEC.md

     foo = "third value"
     foo = "fourth value" // This is in a different block scope - only `block.foo` is affected and not `foo` in the root }

+bar = "fifth value"
+bar << "sixth value" // This will override `bar` since its the last one

+allow = "localhost"
+allow "localhost" // This will override `allow` since its the last one
 ```

 ### Explicit